Haeger Pottery: Facts & Tips

 When everyone else wanted to stand out and be sophisticated, Haeger chose a more sustainable alternative.
-That choice is what has endeared Haeger pottery in the hearts of many.
+That choice is what has endeared Haeger’s pottery in the hearts of many.

-For more than a hundred reasons, pottery is a favorite of seasoned art collectors around the world.
-However, the Art Deco style of Haeger pottery makes it a valuable asset to archaeology as well.
+For over a hundred reasons, pottery is a favorite of seasoned art collectors worldwide.
+However, the Art Deco style of Haeger pottery also makes it a valuable asset to archaeology.